Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Zombie Shooter Game](https://github.com/veebee4/zombie-shooter)
+2. Go to the repository for this project, [veebee4/zombie-shooter](https://github.com/veebee4/zombie-shooter)
 3. Click the Fork button in the top right corner.

 #### How to Clone